shakilmith/documentaion/jpa/codeinjar/first-jpa-application/index.md

 }
 ```

-Here inside the model package we have create a Person.java entity class.
+Here inside the model package we have create a **Person.java** entity class.
 An entity class is just like a database table and all the properties in it would be the column names in this table.
 One thing to note that, every entity must need a primary key and it must be annotated by @Id annotation.
 Optionally we can use @Table (to externally name our database table) @Column (to externally name the database columns) annotations.

+Note: The @Column annotation has few attributes to use.
+Such as,

+name: Defines the name of the column.
+If not specified then the property name will be the column name. <br/>

+length: Mentions the length of the column.
+Such as, "varchar" is used to specify the length of the string based column and it's default value is 255. <br/>

+nullable: Whether the columns value can be null (empty) or not.
+The default option is true (means null value supported) <br/>

+unique: indicates whether the column values must be unique or not.
+By default it's value is false. <br/>

+columnDefinition: Allows to specify the sql fragment that defines the column such as, data type and constraints. <br/>

+precision and scale: used for numeric columns.
+Precision defines total number used before decimal point and scale defines the number used after decimal point (12.005)

+For the time being, all of my tutorials, I basically use name, nullable, unique and length attributes.
+But you can use these attributes based on your requirement. <br/>

-Note: We will use persistent/persistence object for mentioning entities all of my tutorials.
+**Note:** We will use persistent/persistence object for mentioning entities all of my tutorials.

 ## Create A Persistence Class